feelpp/feelpp-book/GettingStarted/prerequisites/doxygen.md

 The base situation is like this :

-After another CMake run, you can type “make doc” to have CMake run Doxygen.
+After a  CMake run, you can type “make doc” to have CMake run Doxygen.
 To keep the source tree clean in out-of-source builds, the documentation is generated in the corresponding build directory.
  - To view the online html online documentation, we use the following command line in the source directory:
 ```open html/index.html```
  - To generate the pdf format of the documentation from the Latek files created, go to the Latex  directory and then use the command line: